 New York City is like no other city in the world and it’s definitely a place that everyone must visit.
 There are so many iconic spots – The Statue of Liberty, Empire State Building, Central Park, Times Square, and more.
 It can be overwhelming though, especially the first time.
 To help those of you planning a trip to NYC, I thought I would share some of the things I learned during my 13 years of living in Manhattan.
 Even if you have visited NYC before, you may find these tips for visiting New York City for the first time helpful too.

 A few of these NYC insider tips might surprise you, these are important things to know about New York before visiting.
 If you have additional questions, just leave a comment and I am happy to answer.
+Also, be sure to check out my printable travel planning checklist to help you prepare for your trip.

 Note: This post contains affiliate links.
 Please see disclosure for more information.